beta-europe/netherlands.beta-europe.org/_pages/home.md

     btn_label: "About Us"
     btn_class: "btn--primary"
 intro_03:
-  - title: Our Work
+  - title: What is an MEU?
-    image_path: /assets/images/MEUS2017_2.JPG
+    image_path: /assets/images/meu2019group.jpg
-    alt: "Conference Chairs of Model EU Strasbourg 2017"
+    alt: "European Parliament"
     excerpt:
     |
-      To pursue these goals, BETA Netherlands organises simulations of the European legislative procedure called “Model European Union (MEU)”.
-BETA Netherlands is an official member of federal association BETA Europe.
-Over the years, BETA Europe has acquired a large and consistently increasing network of partner organisations that organise MEU conferences in various countries.
+      An MEU, or Model European Union, is a political simulation where you get to learn about and simulate the inner workings of the European Union institutions, in particular the European Parliament and the Council of the European Union.
-    url: "/calendar/"
+    url: "/meunl20/"
-    btn_label: "Conference Calendar"
+    btn_label: "Learn More"
     btn_class: "btn--primary"

 ---